marko-js/marko/README.md

     },

     /**
-     * This is the constructor for the widget.
+     * This is the constructor for the component.
 Called once when
-     * the widget is first added to the DOM.
+     * the component is first added to the DOM.
      */
     init: function() {
         var el = this.el;
         // "el" will be reference the raw HTML element that this
-        // widget is bound to.
+        // component is bound to.
 You can do whatever you want with it...
         // el.style.color = 'red';
     },